mohitydv09/the-real-bartender/README.md

 3. Finally, read and modify the `inference.py` script to run inference using your trained model on your real robot setup.

+### Acknowledgement

+This work was developed using **Diffusion Policy**, and portions of the code were adapted from the original [Diffusion Policy repository](https://github.com/real-stanford/diffusion_policy).

+We would also like to express our gratitude to [Adam Imdieke](https://github.com/AdamImd) for providing the teleoperation setup, which was instrumental in collecting our demonstration data.